 Contents insurance covers items in your home that you'd take with you if you moved, such as furniture, ornaments, white goods and electrical equipment.
 Carpets and curtains are also included under contents insurance, and garden equipment is often covered, but again, it's wise to check.

 You can get additions to your policy to cover items you take outside your home temporarily, such as laptops, jewellery and mobile phones.

 What doesn't contents insurance cover?

-Contents insurance doesn't cover the effects of wear and tear.
+Contents insurance doesn't cover wear and tear.
 Accidental damage may also not be covered as standard and you may need to add it on to your policy.

-How do I work out how much home insurance I need?
+How do you work out how much home insurance you need?

 In the case of buildings insurance, you will need enough to cover the cost of rebuilding your home.
 This isn't the same as the market value - it's usually less.
 To get a rebuild cost, you can use the Royal Institution of Chartered Surveyors (RICS) calculator.

-To work out how much contents insurance you need, look at every room and calculate what the price of replacing the things in there with new ones would be.
+To work out how much contents insurance you may need, look at every room and calculate what the price of replacing the things in there with new ones would be.
 Many websites offer contents insurance calculators to help you do this.
-Don't forget to take into account things that aren't on view, such as clothes.

 You also need to check the highest single item cover offered by your insurance policy.
 If you have a very valuable item, such as a piece of jewellery or a painting, it might not be enough and you may have to add extra cover.

-It's really important that you don't underestimate the rebuild costs of your home or how much your home contents are worth.
+It's really important not to underestimate the rebuild costs of your home or how much your home contents are worth.
 If you are underinsured - in other words, if your contents are insured for less than they are worth - and you make a claim, you risk having your pay-out reduced proportionately.
-So, for example, if you have cover for £10,000 but your contents are worth £20,000 and you make a £3,000 claim, you may only get £1,500.